Meziano/startRepo/README.md

 # startRepo
 Just to play around with.
-# This line has een added to trst how to modify and commit a file in a branch.
+# This line has been added to test how to modify and commit a file in a branch.